infracost/docs/docs/getting_started.md

 - [Bitbucket Pipelines](https://bitbucket.org/infracost/infracost-bitbucket-pipeline)
 - [CircleCI](https://github.com/infracost/infracost-orb)

 Other CI/CD systems can be supported using [our Docker images](/docs/integrations/cicd/#docker-images).
-If you run into any issues, please join our [community Slack channel](https://www.infracost.io/community-chat), we'd be happy to help!
+If you run into any issues, please join our [community Slack channel](https://www.infracost.io/community-chat), we'll help you very quickly 😄

 ### Screenshots